 Japanese macaque (snow monkey)At the Detroit Zoo

-The Japanese macaque habitat is home to 10 females whose social structure is built around lineage.
-At the top of this matriarchal society is Ms. Baldy (so named for the bald spot on her forehead) followed by her daughter, Marilynn, and granddaughter, Julianne.
-During feeding time, these three are the first to eat.
+The Japanese macaque habitat is home to seven females and one male, whose social structure is built around lineage.
+At the top of this matriarchal society is Crissy, followed by her daughters, Carmen, Laura and Griffin.
+During feeding time, these four are the first to eat.
 They are also the most-often groomed by the habitat's other residents.
-The middle rank is comprised of Crissy and her three daughters Carmen, Griffin and Laura.
-The bottom rank includes Janet, her daughter Lynda and the only macaque without kin inside the habitat, Madeline.
+The bottom rank includes Madeline, Janet and her daughter Lynda.
 These three are the last to eat – which accounts for their smaller size – and spend the most time grooming the troop's higher-ranking members.
 This helps establish and maintain the hierarchy among them.
+The females are joined by Denny, the only male of the group, who is unrelated to any of the females.
+Denny is more dominant during the breeding season, which runs October through February, when the females will compete for his attention, and he is more submissive the rest of the year.
 The Japanese macaques, also known as snow monkeys, can often be seen basking in the warm steam from their hot tub and entertaining guests with their playful antics in their habitat next to the lions.

 The Japanese macaque has a stout body, strong limbs and a short tail.
 Its coat has long, dense fur that varies in color from brown to grey.
 Each adult has exposed red skin on its face and posterior.